iquitap/iquitap.github.io/_pages/about.md

 ---
 Bio
 ======
-I'm currently a Ph.D. student at Shanghai Jiao Tong University, Dept. of Computer Science and Engineering.
+I'm a final-year Ph.D. student at Shanghai Jiao Tong University, Dept. of Computer Science and Engineering.
 My tutor is Prof. Jingwen Leng, and I mainly research on ML system, high-performance computing and computer architecture.

+I am looking for a full-time job, please feel free to reach out to me.

 Education
 ======